EpicurusVS/rsschool-cv/cv.md

-# Dyatko Dmitry
+# Aliaksandr Lukyanenka

 ## Contact
-Location: Mozyr, Belarus

-E-mail: dyatkodmitry@gmail.com

-Discord: DmitryDyatko#1590
+Discord: nPABOCJlABHblu_ATEuCT#8768

-GitHub: @DyatkoDmitry
+GitHub: @epicurusvs

-Vk.com: vk.com/rampant_name
+E-mail: lukamozg@gmail.com

 ## About me
-Currently, I work at Belarusian railway as a electrical engineer.
-I’ve been there for just over ten years.
-My responsibilities include maintenance of computers and other electronic equipment.
-I decided to take the RS School course to learn about the technologies of web development, as well as to gain experience in HTML, CSS and JavaScript.

-+ My goals and priorities:
-    * Learning about web development
-    * Improve git skills
-    * Improve english skills
-+ My strength:
-    * Attentiveness
-	* Action-oriented skill
+I work as a construction engineer.
+I design metal structures.
+I am fond of sports and exact sciences.
+Hobby: astronomy.
+I want to gain new knowledge in the field of frontend development.

 ## Skills
 HTML